smartiniOnGitHub/cloudevent.js/README.md

 assert(!CloudEvent.isStrictEvent(ceErrorStrict)) // the same, but using static method
-// create an instance with a different content type const ceFullStrictOtherContentType = new CloudEvent('3/full-strict-other-content-type', 'com.github.smartiniOnGitHub.cloudeventjs.testevent', '/test',
+// create an instance with a different content type const ceFullStrictOtherContentType = new CloudEvent('3/full-strict-other-content-type', ceNamespace, ceServerUrl, ceCommonData, // data
-  { 'hello': 'world', year: 2018 }, // data
-  { ...ceCommonOptionsStrict, contentType: 'application/xml' } // use common strict options, but set strict mode to true ) assert(ceFullStrictOtherContentType !== null)
+  { ...ceCommonOptionsStrict, contenttype: 'application/xml' } // use common strict options, but set strict mode to true ) assert(ceFullStrictOtherContentType !== null)
 assert(ceFullStrictOtherContentType.isStrict)